vishal-tiwari-1971/fashionHub/README.md

+# FashionHub - Item Management App

+A full-stack application for managing fashion items, allowing users to view, add, and inquire about items.
+The application supports adding images (cover and additional images) for each item and stores item details like name, type, and description.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: